 Here’s one from the LinkedIn boss himself, Jeff Wiener.

 Another one from the boss of the boss, Reid Hoffman:

-The keywords can be your past titles, your skills and names of companies, applications, industries, countries etc that you have experience from.
+The keywords can be your past titles, your skills, and names of companies, applications, industries, countries, etc that you have experience from.
 It can sometimes be hard to come up with more than 10 keywords so break out your thesaurus and have a look at your co-workers’ profiles and get some ideas.

 Call to action

-As the title says, please do me this favour and fill these in as you will increase your chances of being found by anyone on LinkedIn.
+As the title says, please do me this favor and fill these in as you will increase your chances of being found by anyone on LinkedIn.
 This not only applies to job seekers but to everyone that is open to opportunities in their industry.

 Let me know if you have any questions?